gfx505879985/Fly-and-Dodge/README.md

 - Added boarder, ship can not go out of the screen infinitely.
 - Added ship flying particles.
 - Added ship collision handler
-- Added Performance of asteroids is also optimized.
+- Performance of asteroids is also optimized.